Find someone to listen to you

 I used to feel that caring for Tom was my job and felt guilty asking for help.
 Now I realise how much they enjoy being with him.
 Life is so much easier when I’m not exhausted.

 Make time for exercise and eating well

-You can read more about your health and eating and drinking for new parents.
+You can read more about healthy eating and exercise for new parents and healthy lifestyle choices for new parents.

 Although making changes in these areas might not come easily at this time, the effort involved will bring rewards in how you feel.
 Try to involve others around you to help you take care of yourself.

-Spending time with other mothers, who you feel you can relax with, is very beneficial.
+Spending time with other parents, who you feel you can relax with, is very beneficial.
 When it’s ‘all feeling a bit much’, it can make a huge difference to how you feel if you can ring a friend to talk to.
 You can just get together when you feel the need to get out of the house.
-Joining a support group might also help.
+Joining a support group or playgroup might also help.

 ‘It was my sanity’, says one mum of her weekly mothers group.

-In this short video on parent support groups, Australian mothers and fathers discuss the benefits of parents groups.
-These groups can help you deal with some of the ups and downs that come with being a new parent by letting you see that there’s a big range of normal when it comes to child development.
-You can also connect with other parents and share your feelings and experiences, both good and bad.
+In this short video on parent support groups, Australian mums discuss the benefits of parents groups.
+These groups can help you deal with some of the ups and downs that come with being a new parent by helping you connect with other parents and share your feelings and experiences, both good and bad.
 This can be a great support during the tough times.